Energy relaxation in hot electron quantum optics via acoustic and optical phonon emission: Discussion

 From the point-of-view of probing fundamental semiconductor physics, single electron sources offer rich possibilities.
 The results here show that the information encoded in the single-electron ATD can give significant insight into acoustic- and optical- phonon emission processes.
 Nevertheless, for applications, and particularly applications in the arena of hot electron quantum optics, it would presumably be best if all inelastic processes could be ``switched off''.
 The results we have presented here show that there are significant experimental handles that can be used to modify and suppress both LO and LA interactions.
 However, many of these handles effect the strength of the two interactions in opposite ways and thus care must be taken to find an optimal trade-off between the two.

 At low injection energies, $E_0 < \hbar \omega_{\mbox{ LO}}$, the lack of possible destination states means that LO-phonon emission is absent.
-However, in this regime, the effects of LA-phonon emission are most pronounced, mainly because of the low velocity of electrons.
+However, in this regime, the effects of LA-phonon emission are most pronounced, mainly because of the low velocity of electrons \footnote{ The electron velocity is important on two accounts: faster electrons obviously have less time in the system during which to emit phonons; secondly, the phonon-emission rates depend inversely on the electron velocity thanks to the one-dimensional density of electronic states entering in \eq{EQ:ratedensity}. }.
 At higher energies, the relaxation effects of LA-phonons are considerably suppressed, mainly due the speed of transit of the electrons through the system.
 However, higher energy means an increase in activity of LO-phonon emission.
 The role of magnetic field strength also plays a conflicting role.
 Whilst increasing $B$ suppresses the LO emission rate exponentially, it increases the effects of LA emission, and quantities such as mean energy drop and energy spread increase algebraically with magnetic field.
 Thus it would appear that intermediate values of injection energy and magnetic field offer a good compromise.

 More significantly, perhaps, is the dependence of the acoustic phonon emission rates on the strength of confinement in the $z$-direction, which enters our calculation through a parameter $a$ that characterises the extent of wave function in this direction [see \eq{EQ:FH}].
 The energy lost to phonons scales like $\ew{\Delta E} \sim a^{-3}$, and the distribution width scales like $\sqrt{\ew{E^2}_c} \sim a^{-2}$ \footnote{A general energy cumulant scales like {$\ew{E^k}_c \sim 1/a^{k+2}$}}.
 This means that the most prominent effects of acoustic phonon emission can be significantly reduced by using a wider well (and hence larger $a$) to define the two-dimensional electron gas.
 From \citer{Emary2016} we see that the LO-phonon rates are, to first approximation, independent of this width, and should thus be unaffected by this.